 Authors – Swetha Ananthula & Vikhyanth Reddy

-Constructing a house of our own is dream for an Indian family.
+Constructing a house of our own is a dream for an Indian family.
 However, when we plan to build a home, many of us are disappointed by the lack of variety in design and construction.
 Almost all urban houses are concrete box apartments or individual villas with the same concrete material.
 Are there ways to make your dream house unique, comfortable, eco-friendly and affordable?
 For a change, you could consider building a mud house!

 Material costs of earth-based construction is only a fraction of the cost of a concrete house along with other conventional materials.
 However, labour is a major cost for a mud house construction, but the bright side is labour intensiveness.
 Unlike fired bricks, the physical structure of sun-dried bricks does not change during the drying process.
 Without its white protective layer, a wet brick simply becomes mud.
 Therefore, there would not be the problem of landfill contamination after demolition of mud structures.